resistics/resistics/docs/source/tutorial/project-environment.rst

     The exampleProject timeline

-Site information can be accessed by using :python:`projData.getSiteData(siteName)`. :doc:`SiteData <../api/dataObjects.projectData>` objects hold information about sites which can be printed in the same way as project information.
+Site information can be accessed by using :python:`projData.getSiteData(siteName)`. :class:`~resistics.dataObjects.siteData.SiteData` objects hold information about sites which can be printed in the same way as project information.

 .. literalinclude:: ../../../examples/tutorial/loadProject.py
     :linenos: